MarcTheSpark/bkp/README.md

 Finally, `glass_performer.py` is the actual composition itself, utilizing the `SpeechBufLoader` to listen and load buffers, and playing shards through osc instruments using those buffers.

+## SuperCollider

+Generally need to execute the main block in the main file (currently `ShardsAndDrones.scd`) before running the composition in Python.